quickgrid/cv-tools/README.md

-# vision-tools

 **WARNING:** IT IS NOT PROPERLY TESTED AND MAY DAMAGE YOUR FILES.
 USE AT YOUR OWN RISK.

+# vision-tools

+A bunch of cli tools for deep learning and computer vision.

 ## Modules